jmpessoa/lazandroidmodulewizard/demos/GUI/AppmORMotDemo1/jni/build-modes/readme.txt

 3. Repeat for others "build_*.txt" if needed...

-4. Execute [double click] the "build.bat" [or .sh] file to get the Apk !
+4. Execute [double click] the "build.bat" [or .sh] file to get the Apk ! or [Eclipse IDE]

+   -right click your  project: -> Refresh [F5]

+   -right click your  project: -> Run as -> Android Application

       Thank you!